It's hard to believe but our kids will go back to school in less than a month!

 Two more great ways to experience history are to attend a re-enactment (which are very popular in the summer and early fall) or get involved in archaeology.
 The Society for American Archaeology has a list of state archaeology months with events.
 For local re-enactments, check with your city or county historic society.

 If you haven't attended a play with the kids, now is a great time!
 Many cities have outdoor theatre shows in the summertime - bring a blanket or some chairs and sit out under the stars to enjoy the show.
-To find a show near you, check your local parks & rec listing of programs and events.
+To find a show near you, check your local Parks & Recreation listing of programs and events.